qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 (It also has the "compatibility" rendering mode which uses the second method but does not support portal-in-portal rendering)

 Portal rendering takes place after all solid triangle rendering and before translucent triangle rendering.
-It will firstly render the portals nearby camera by the order of distance to the camera.
+It will first render the portals nearby camera by the order of distance to the camera.
-When rendering a portal, it will use occlusion query to determine whether a portal is visible.
+When rendering a portal, if the portal passes rough frustum culling, the view area will be rendered under an occlusion query to determine whether a portal is visible.
 If the portal is visible, clear the depth of portal view area, and then switch the rendering context and render the world again.
 And it will render inner portals recursively.